mknarciso/the_os_studio/api/src/guides/about-zaz-os.md

+# About Zaz OS

-# Zaz OS – The scalable and flexible Operating System for companies in the AI-era
+## Zaz OS – The scalable and flexible Operating System for companies in the AI-era
 Zaz OS provides a **simple, extensible architecture** to consolidate back-office processes for small and mid-sized companies into a single, integrated system.
 At its core, there is a base project (`the_os`) maintained by Zazos.
 It enforces **opinionated defaults** to simplify the creation of new apps and accelerate iteration with **AI/Vibe-coding**, while guaranteeing **quality, consistency, and security**.

 ## Architecture